flushrushdev-droid/rork-email-cleanup-saas-clone/FRONTEND_ENHANCEMENT_PLAN.md

 ## Overview
 This document outlines comprehensive suggestions to enhance, optimize, and improve the frontend of AthenXMail based on a thorough codebase analysis.

-**Last Updated:** Post-Inbox Refactor
+**Last Updated:** After iOS/Android Features Implementation
-**Note:** This plan has been updated to reflect the recent inbox view refactoring.
-Some architectural improvements have been completed, but performance optimizations and UX enhancements remain to be implemented.
+**Note:** This plan has been comprehensively updated to reflect all completed work.
+Most recommendations are now fully completed (26/30), with 3 partially completed (Storybook, iOS Features, Android Features) and 3 skipped/deferred (Code Splitting, Error Logging Service, Performance Monitoring).

 ---